TurnrDev/Ama/README.md

 tongue at an object you can see within 15 feet of you that weighs no more than 5 pounds and pull it to you, catching it in your open hand or allowing it to fall at your feet.
-If the object is being worn or carried by a creature, the crea- ture must succeed on a contested Strength check or have the object pulled away from it.
+If the object is being worn or carried by a creature, the creature must succeed on a contested Strength check or have the object pulled away from it.
 - **Latching Tongue**.
 As a bonus action, you can extend your tongue to latch onto a surface or creature that is at least